Post

 • Recalls: None Found

-• Solution: Replacement of the charging port assembly.
+• Solution: Replacement or upgrade of the Media Control Unit (MCU).

 • Recalls: None Found